I spent 2025 helping Notion with native macOS functionality.

 • Built native macOS and Windows installers for their suite of apps

-• General macOS expert for their Desktop Infra team
+• macOS expert for their Desktop Infra team

 What is next?

-Similar to How To Hire Be (in 2024), both IC and Leadership roles are a good fit.
+Similar to How To Hire Me (in 2024), both IC and Leadership roles are a good fit.
 I’ve been doing a lot more hands-on development lately.
 Here are some suitable job titles

 • Staff/Principal iOS/macOS Engineer